Kim Dong-moon: 1996 Summer Olympics

 Kim competed for Korea in badminton at the 1996 Summer Olympics in mixed doubles with partner Gil Young-ah.
-In the final, they rallied to upset their fellow Koreans Park Joo-bong and Ra Kyung-min 13-15, 15-4, 15-12 to win the gold medal.
+In the final, they rallied to upset their fellow Koreans Park Joo-bong and Ra Kyung-min 13–15, 15–4, 15–12 to win the gold medal.

-Kim also competed in men's doubles with partner Yoo Yong-sung, but was surprisingly eliminated by Michael Søgaard & Henrik Svarrer of Denmark 15-11, 5-15, 18-15 in the first round of the event.
+Kim also competed in men's doubles with partner Yoo Yong-sung, but was surprisingly eliminated by Michael Søgaard & Henrik Svarrer of Denmark 15–11, 5–15, 18–15 in the first round of the event.

 2004 Summer Olympics

 Kim competed for Korea in badminton at the 2004 Summer Olympics in men's doubles with partner Ha Tae-kwon.
 They had a bye in the first round and defeated Robert Mateusiak and Michał Łogosz of Poland in the second.
-In the quarterfinals, Kim and Ha beat Zheng Bo and Sang Yang of China 15-7, 15-11.
-They won the semifinal against Eng Hian and Flandy Limpele of Indonesia 15-8, 15-2 and defeated fellow Koreans Lee Dong-soo and Yoo Yong-sung 15-11, 15-4 to win the gold medal.
+In the quarterfinals, Kim and Ha beat Zheng Bo and Sang Yang of China 15–7, 15–11.
+They won the semifinal against Eng Hian and Flandy Limpele of Indonesia 15–8, 15-2 and defeated fellow Koreans Lee Dong-soo and Yoo Yong-sung 15–11, 15–4 to win the gold medal.

 Kim also competed in mixed doubles with partner Ra Kyung-min.
 They had a bye in the first round and defeated Chris Bruil and Lotte Bruil of the Netherlands in the second.
-In the quarterfinals, Kim and Ra lost to Jonas Rasmussen and Rikke Olsen of Denmark 17-14, 15-8.
+In the quarterfinals, Kim and Ra lost to Jonas Rasmussen and Rikke Olsen of Denmark 17–14, 15–8.

 Personal life

-Kim is married to his former mixed doubles partner Ra Kyung-min, and in July 2007 they had a son named Han-wool.
-Kim currently resides in Calgary, Alberta, Canada.
+Kim is married to his former mixed doubles partner Ra Kyung-min, and in July 2007 they had a son.